-The ripe fruit of ackee seems to be safe when eaten as a food.
-However, the unripe fruit is UNSAFE to eat, even if it has been cooked.
+The unripe fruit of ackee is UNSAFE to eat, even if it has been cooked.
 Additionally, the water used to cook the unripe fruit can be poisonous.
 The unripe fruit contains poisonous chemicals that can harm the liver.
-The unripe fruit can also cause severely low blood sugar, convulsions, and death.
+The unripe fruit can also cause severely low blood sugar levels, convulsions, and death.

 Special Precautions & Warnings:Children: It is UNSAFE to give unripe ackee fruit to children.
 Children are more sensitive to the toxic effects of ackee than adults.
 There isn’t enough information to know whether the ripe fruit is safe for children to eat.